JasonEtco/jasonet.co/src/pages/posts/replace-ci-with-github-actions.md

 This post isn't intended to somehow prove that independant CI tools are made redundant by actions - just that for _some_ use-cases, you can choose between the two.

 For example, a project I use and love, [matchai/spacefish](https://github.com/matchai/spacefish), can't use actions for CI because Docker doesn't support macOS images, which is important for that project to test.
-Looking back at the workflow that tests multiple versions of Node.js - with only two versions (10/latest) it's getting pretty verbose.
+Looking back at the workflow that tests multiple versions of Node.js - with even more versions/variations it'd become even more verbose.

 And that's ok - GitHub Actions is awesome, but its not a silver bullet.
 It can do a lot, but in the case of actions, like most things, GitHub promotes a platform approach.
 It's a tool for integrating with GitHub and doing some things, but leaving room for more powerful robust integrations can't be built by one company trying to do it all.